Midnatt · A Nordnile Journey

 The Sand Sea

 A quiet day among the springs and gardens.
-At sunset, 4x4s carry the group to the edge of the Great Sand Sea for dinner by the fire and the full horizon-to-horizon sky, as dark as any place on Earth.
+At sunset, 4x4s carry the group to the edge of the Great Sand Sea for dinner by the fire and the full horizon-to-horizon sky.

 Day four